manan-dude/QuestionPaper_Generator/README.md

 ![](output/MarksDistribution.png)

 ### Prepared question paper:
--It will also give you the remaining marks if the algo don't find the question and you can add it accordingly.
+- The script also calculates the remaining marks if the algorithm is unable to find questions to meet the specified criteria.
+In such cases, users have the option to manually add questions to fulfill the remaining marks as needed.
 ![](output/PreparedQuesPaper.png)